Before we get into this Pinnacle Studio 21 review I have to mention that this is only the third time I have added it to this website.

 It has had a chequered history for a number of reasons and it has only been until recently that some major overhauls by Corel have pulled it all together into the product it always promised to be but never quite was.

-Suffice to say the only reason I am finally adding on to the list of software I recommend is that Corel, since taking it over back in 2012, have done a mighty job in getting it back on track and running smoothly.
+Suffice to say the only reason I finally added a Pinnacle Studio 21 review is that Corel, since taking it over back in 2012, have done a mighty job in getting it back on track and running smoothly.

-I probably could have safely done a Pinnacle Studio review last year but I wanted to leave it for a while just to see where Corel were going to take the product and if they were really serious about its continued development.
+I could have safely done a Pinnacle Studio review at around version 18 or 19 but I wanted to leave it for a while just to see where Corel were going to take the product and if they were really serious about its continued development.

 Why Pinnacle Studio?